 - landscaping

-- insulating the house, and
+- insulating the house

 - adding on another room.

-◆ For more information, see the publications Guide to capital gains tax 2006 and Taxation Ruling TR 97/23 - Deductions for repairs.
+For more information, see the Guide to capital gains tax 2007 and Taxation Ruling TR 97/23.
 See also Capital gains tax on page 23.

 Travel and car expenses

 If you travel to inspect or maintain your property or collect the rent, you may be able to claim the costs of travelling as a deduction.
 You are allowed a full deduction where the sole purpose of the trip relates to the rental property.
 However, in other circumstances you may not be able to claim a deduction or you may be entitled to only a partial deduction.